hjorth89/Mobile-app/README_DEV.md

 This code is provided as a starting point and is not production ready.

 The `src/integrations` directory now provides OAuth-based clients for services such as Google, Outlook, Dropbox, Google Drive, Slack, Teams and email.
 Each integration exposes `authenticate`, `fetchData` and `pushData` helpers for obtaining tokens and interacting with the respective APIs.
+The email helper no longer uses `nodemailer` directly.
+Instead, it expects a backend endpoint to send messages because React Native lacks the Node.js modules that `nodemailer` requires.